Skip to main content

 Egypt

 The Egyptians believed that a signet ring with a scarab image, figures of Bes, and a statue of the god Shed would «protect well against poisonous bites» (2004РакИВ:138,259).
-Bes is a protector deity in the form of a shaggy dwarf: «From the XII Dynasty, the cult of Bes spread throughout Egypt» (2004РакИВ:259).
+Bes was a protector deity in the form of a shaggy dwarf: «From the 12th Dynasty, the cult of Bes spread throughout Egypt» (2004РакИВ:259).

-The Ramesseum papyrus tomb (Middle Kingdom), belonging to an unknown erudite individual—possibly a priest, magician, or physician—contained various figurines associated with magic, one of which was a lion-headed woman (2020MiniaciG:54).
-This was likely a model of the goddess Sekhmet (Sokhmet).
-She was traditionally depicted as a woman with a lion's head (1940МатьеМВ:69).
+Furthermore, the Ramesseum papyrus tomb (Middle Kingdom), belonging to an unknown erudite individual—possibly a priest, magician, or physician—contained various figurines associated with magic, one of which was a lion-headed woman (2020MiniaciG:54).
+This was likely a model of the goddess Sekhmet (Sokhmet), who was traditionally depicted as a woman with a lion's head (1940МатьеМВ:69).
 Specifically, in the Ptolemaic-period «Papyrus Salt 825», there is a drawing of «a seated Sekhmet in the form of a fire-breathing lion» (1917ТураевБВ:13).

 2 Then said Jacob unto his household, and to all that were with him, Put away the strange gods that are among you, and cleanse yourselves, and change your garments.
 3 And let us arise, and go up to Beth-el; and I will make there an altar unto the God who answered me on the day of my distress, and was with me on the way which I went.
 4 And they gave unto Jacob all the strange gods which were in their hand, and the earrings which were in their ears; and Jacob hid them under the oak which was near Shechem.